vadistic/bitsy/README.md

 ## Idea

-Simple endpoint for storing JSONs
+Simple endpoint for storing JSONs - something like [backendless](https://backendless.com/)

-- create bucket by posting to it (or using `/api/buckets/new`)
+- create bucket by posting to it (or using `/api/buckets`)
-- add more data
-- read items
+- add/read items

+## Stack

+- @nestejs
+- @nestejs/swagger
+- mongodb

 ## Documentation